foundry-vtt-community/macros/README.md

 Foundry community-contributed macros are noted here and merged into the Foundry Community Macros module for ease of use.

+> Macros may cause unintended side effects, such as issues with performance.
+Please read the comments in each macro to understand how it works before running!

 ## Installation

 ### Usage as a Module